Patient Access To Regenerative Health

 Our current initiatives include:

-Promoting just regulatory policies.
+• Promoting just regulatory policies.
 Promoting social and health policy efforts that will maximum patient access, self-determination, the right to information, affordability, and fair distribution of research funding supporting regenerative medicine are all critical to creating a national response to technologies with tremendous healing potential.
-Consistent with its social justice roots, The Regenerative Outcomes Foundation leverages its respected position within the policymaker community to call for equity in policy that emphasizes delivery of healing opportunities for all.
+Consistent with its social justice roots, The Regenerative Outcomes Foundation leverages its respected position within the policymaker community to call for equity in policy that emphasizes timely and flexible delivery of healing opportunities for all.